 The Cam, Dursley and Uley Joint Woodland Management Committee was established in 1989 to manage woodland and grassland owned by Stroud District Council (SDC) according to current best practice.
 It is dedicated for the purpose of recreation and exercise of local people and visitors.
 No shooting is allowed.
 It is funded by SDC, Natural England and the Forestry Commission.
 The Cotswold Way National Trail both skirts and crosses the holding.

 The committee is composed of six members, two elected members from each parish council.
-It is served by a clerk (clerk to Uley PC) and a financial officer; it meets quarterly in Cam Memorial Hall.
+It is served by a clerk (from January 2019 Mrs Michelle Aldridge).
+The committee meets quarterly in Cam Parish Rooms.

 DESCRIPTION OF HOLDING